 One of the most important things that you can do before hunting season ever starts is to set up your hunting blind well before it is time to actually use it.
 Whether you are using the blind for rifle or archery hunting, you must get it in early in order to allow the deer to get used to it.
 If you don’t, the deer will recognize an unfamiliar object in one of their areas and will go out of their way to avoid it.

 In order to let the deer become comfortable with a blind, get it in at least a month prior to the hunting season.
 This time is to let the big bucks acclimate to the blind and start to regain their usual habits.
 Of course, the earlier that you can put in your blind the better off you will be.
 Once the deer or other game animals are used to the blind, they will not give it a second glance in their daily routines and you can take full advantage of this when it comes time for opening day.
+You can even attract deer in with a homemade salt lick to help them acclimate to the new blind in the area!

 Get Your Blind Higher